adslbarxatov/ADP/docs/index.md

 # Clauses of the Policy

-Points `1`, `2`, `3`, `4`, `5` and `8` (marked with a :warning: sign) are ***mandatory***.

-Points `6` and `7` (marked with a :heavy_check_mark: sign) are ***advisory***.

-&nbsp;

 ### 1. We work on free base

-:warning: There are no explicit or implied payments for Policy Objects.
-If Objects use components with partially free licenses, this is reflected in the annotations of the corresponding projects.
+There are no explicit or implied payments for Policy Objects.
+It is reflected in the annotations of the corresponding projects if Objects use components with partially free licenses.

 ### 2. We don’t use ads

-:warning: The Policy Objects have no promotional elements, except for references to the Laboratory’s own projects.
+The Policy Objects have no promotional elements, except for references to the Laboratory’s own projects.
-All references can only be used by the user and only manually and have no automatic triggers.
+All references can only be activated by the user and only manually (they have no automatic triggers).

 ### 3. We don’t use autoupdate

-:warning: None of Policy Objects will update functionality without the direct participation of the user.
+None of Policy Objects can update its functionality without the direct participation of the user.
 Non-executable content may be updated automatically if the correct functioning of the Object becomes impossible without it.

 ### 4. We don’t use hidden functionality

-:warning: Policy Objects have no code with undeclared purposes (uncontrolled updates, data collection, downloading of third-party content).
+Policy Objects have no code with undeclared purposes (uncontrolled updates, data collection, downloading of third-party content).
 All features of Objects are described in user guides and / or project summaries.

 ### 5. We don’t collect personal data

-:warning: Policy Objects have no algorithms for collecting, accumulating or transferring of personal information.
+Policy Objects have no algorithms for collecting, accumulating or transferring of personal information.
 All data used by Policy Objects doesn’t leave the user device.

 ### 6. Our products are open-source

-:heavy_check_mark: All code and source material, which has no special restrictions, is open to all uses, except for the depersonalization of the ideas and solutions presented in it (that is, the removal of the license text and author signatures).
+All code and source material, which has no special restrictions, is open to all uses, except for the depersonalization of the ideas and solutions presented in it.
+Therefore, all copies should include the reference to at least one of Laboratory’s communities.

 ### 7. We welcome recommendations and bug reports

-:heavy_check_mark: Comments, messages, advice and wishes of users allow the Laboratory to improve the solutions created and are the main way to improve them.
+Comments, messages, advice and wishes of users allow the Laboratory to improve the solutions created and are the main way to improve them.
+Therefore, all Policy Objects provide communication channels with the Laboratory.

 ### 8. We don’t leave our users

-:warning: All Policy Objects have developer support.
-All users can ask for help when using Policy Objects.
+All Policy Objects have developer support.
+All users can ask for help and support when using Policy Objects.

 &nbsp;